mikemaer1990/MovieReleaseTracker/README.md

 6. Option to have emails at different times - week before, etc.
 7. Add google/facebook/github login options
 8. Fix styles for follows page when it's really long
+9. Add a ascending / descending sort order option for follows